Virtual approaches for delivering high-impact training, planning and collaboration sessions

 “David designed and ran an exceptional virtual meeting of our leadership team.
 The result was a deeper level of connection between our leaders, new ideas shared, and commitments for action from each of them.
 We couldn’t have asked for more!”

-Betsy B. Spellman, Chief Marketing Office, Steptoe & Johnson PLLC
+Betsy B. Spellman, former Chief Marketing Officer, Steptoe & Johnson PLLC

 Benefits of virtual retreats

 When executed well, virtual retreats have the potential to outperform traditional live meetings: